The parable of the sower is one of the most clearly convicting parables Jesus uses to convey truths about the kingdom of God.

 - What the parable of the sower means

 - How church history has used this parable of Jesus

 - How to preach it

 - How it can direct church leadership to align their ministry vision with Jesus’s vision for the church

 Let’s get right into it.

-Let’s take a look at the parable in each of its different forms in the Synoptic Gospels:
+Let’s take a look at each of its different forms in the Synoptic Gospels: